 Fujimoto’s work combines a pragmatic outlook on the requirements of ever-evolving modern life with an appreciation of nature and the belief that ‘ultimately architecture will evolve to be something like a forest;’ a space that encourages thought and curiosity.
 This is reflected through an eclectic combination of nature-inspired, organic shapes, natural materials, and an understanding of how forms of nature impact the earth on a functional level.

 Wandering around the exhibition, you’re not only met with thought-provoking ideas and, I’m sure for many, a newfound appreciation for the relevance, power, and potential of contemporary architecture, but also a feeling of insight into the creative genius of Sou Fujimoto and his team of architects.
 The combination of intricate models with images of completed projects in-situ helps you to gain an understanding of the process of designing and constructing a project, ultimately making the exhibition feel more real and relevant, as opposed to being an abstract utopian concept.

-Japanese architecture has clearly mastered minimalism which can be seen in their city skylines and even in Anime.
-Irrespective of your interest in or knowledge of contemporary architecture, Japanese culture (or both) ‘Futures of the Future’ has something to offer all – whether that be in an intellectual or purely visual capacity – and, as a free exhibition, comes highly recommended.
+Japanese architecture has clearly mastered minimalism, which can be seen in their city skylines and even in Anime.
+Irrespective of your interest in or knowledge of contemporary architecture, Japanese culture, or both, ‘Futures of the Future’ has something to offer all – whether that be in an intellectual or purely visual capacity – and, as a free exhibition, it comes highly recommended.
 Catch it at Japan House, High Street Kensington between 22 June and 5 August 2018.

 P.S.
 Grab an iced